Cry Wolf Project × Women for Wolves

 Impact Milestones

-• Launch coexistence programming: range riding, fladry, tech, indigenous partnerships & more
+• Launch coexistence programming: community collaborations, guardian dog rescue placement, indigenous partnerships & outreach

 • Educate 10-20 youth programs in critical areas where wolves our returning.